Baylor Law is not the easiest road to a law degree. But for students interested in the practice of law, it can easily be the most rewarding.

-Baylor Law students complete a curriculum with proportionately more required courses than students at other law schools, one that develops a solid foundation in transactional law and litigation.
+Baylor Law students complete a curriculum with proportionately more required courses than students at other law schools—one that develops a solid foundation in both litigation and transactional law.
 Courses are integrated and sequenced to build on one another.
-As they progress, the intensity increases.
+As students progress, the intensity increases.

-By the time they reach graduation, every student will have honed their written advocacy skills through one of the nation’s most in-depth Legal Writing Programs.
-And every student will have stood and delivered in law schools’ premiere mock courtroom, Baylor’s famous Practice Court.
+By the time they reach the summit of graduation, every student will have honed their written advocacy skills through one of the nation’s most in-depth Legal Writing Programs.
+And every student will have stood and delivered in law schools’ premiere mock courtroom, Baylor Law’s famous Practice Court.

-There are no 300-person classrooms at Baylor Law School.
+There are no 300-person classrooms here.
 The experience, while rigorous, is personal—with one-on-one access to professors who are personally invested in equipping their students with the practice-ready skills needed to not only make a successful career, but to make a difference.

-It is this unwavering commitment to professional excellence that has propelled Baylor Lawyers to success in the courtroom, the boardroom, and in communities all around the world.
-Without it, it still might be an excellent law school, but it would not be Baylor.
+It is this unwavering commitment to professional excellence that has propelled Baylor lawyers to success in the courtroom, the boardroom, and in communities all around the world.
+Without it, it still might be an excellent law school.